SolidGuides.com may get a commission when you buy through links on our website. Read More.

 Though the same size as Tortuga’s Outbreaker, Tortuga Setout weighs less and is more streamlined.
-For most people, it sits better on your back though it won’t be calling attention to you.
+It sits comfortably on your back though it won’t be calling attention to you.

 Tortuga Setout is a 45L front-loading backpack.
 It packs like a suitcase because the main compartment is boxy and wide.
 It allows you to fold clothes into whatever style you choose because access is fast and easy.

 Setout has a ton of pockets including the laptop one which will fit most 17-inch notebooks.
-The pocket is also good to go with a 9.7-inch tablet alongside their chargers.
-Next up is the tech pocket which will come in handy for your books, pens, passports, sunglasses, and even cash that you need for safe keeping.
+The pocket is also good to go with a 9.7-inch tablet alongside its chargers.
+Next up is the tech pocket which will come in handy for your books, pens, passports, sunglasses, and even cash that you need for safekeeping.

 You also have the two mesh compartments in the interior.
 These are important for toiletries, belts, underwear, and the like.
 And finally, there’s the front zippered pocket and a water bottle pocket.

 The Tortuga Setout represents impeccable craftsmanship.
-This backpack is designed of 900D polyester material with a durable water repellant coating.
+This backpack is made of 900D polyester material with a durable water-repellant coating.
 It is not only built to withstand long term use, but you can count on it to keep your stuff dry.

 With its hip belt and chest strap, Setout will never feel heavy as it balances on your body.
 The belt even has a pocket for stuff that you keep on hand like your phone and boarding pass.

-Even though Tortuga Setout is Carry-On approved, overloading it will possibly make it checked luggage and risk it arriving in another country.
+Even though Tortuga Setout is Carry-On approved, overloading can make it big enough to be considered luggage.
 You’ll want to pack it intelligently because it is at the maximum carry-on size.